 Lastly, the company is scaling at an incredibly rapid pace, how do we build a system to grow with it?
 And how do we build a solid foundation so we don't have to reinvent the wheel every time we kick off a new web project?

-Despite a 24% conversion rate on our main corporate contact form (which on the surface is REALLY good), through testing we recieved feedback that our forms caused friction and were not as user-friendly as the data would believe.
+Despite a 24% conversion rate on our main corporate contact form (which on the surface is REALLY good), through testing we saw that our forms saw significant dropoff throughout the funnel.

 When looking at each step of the funnel a little closer, we discovered that a third of users that started the form ultimately abandoned it.

-We zeroed-in on the form fields themselves and identified that 76% of users that dropped off, did so because of a single field, asking users to self-identify.
+We identified that 76% of users that dropped off, did so because of a single field asking users to self-identify.